gsl-lite/gsl-lite/README.md

-span<>: Allows element access via array indexing span<>: Allows element access via at() span<>: Allows element access via data() span<>: Allows to compare equal to another view of the same type span<>: Allows to compare unequal to another view of the same type span<>: Allows to compare less than another view of the same type span<>: Allows to compare less than or equal to another view of the same type span<>: Allows to compare greater than another view of the same type span<>: Allows to compare greater than or equal to another view of the same type span<>: Allows to test for empty view via empty(), empty case span<>: Allows to test for empty view via empty(), non-empty case span<>: Allows to obtain number of elements via size() span<>: Allows to obtain number of elements via length() span<>: Allows to obtain number of elements via used_length() span<>: Allows to obtain number of bytes via bytes() span<>: Allows to obtain number of bytes via used_bytes() span<>: Allows to swap with another view of the same type span<>: Allows to view the elements as read-only bytes span<>: Allows to view and change the elements as writable bytes span<>: Allows to view the elements as a view of another type span<>: Allows to change the elements from a view of another type span<>: Allows building from two pointers span<>: Allows building from a non-null pointer and a size span<>: Allows building from a C-array
+span<>: Allows element access via array indexing span<>: Allows element access via at() span<>: Allows element access via data() span<>: Allows to compare equal to another span of the same type span<>: Allows to compare unequal to another span of the same type span<>: Allows to compare less than another span of the same type span<>: Allows to compare less than or equal to another span of the same type span<>: Allows to compare greater than another span of the same type span<>: Allows to compare greater than or equal to another span of the same type span<>: Allows to test for empty span via empty(), empty case span<>: Allows to test for empty span via empty(), non-empty case span<>: Allows to obtain number of elements via size() span<>: Allows to obtain number of elements via length() span<>: Allows to obtain number of elements via used_length() span<>: Allows to obtain number of bytes via bytes() span<>: Allows to obtain number of bytes via used_bytes() span<>: Allows to swap with another span of the same type span<>: Allows to view the elements as read-only bytes span<>: Allows to view and change the elements as writable bytes span<>: Allows to view the elements as a span of another type span<>: Allows to change the elements from a span of another type span<>: Allows building from two pointers span<>: Allows building from a non-null pointer and a size span<>: Allows building from a C-array